bitcurious/Path-Planning/README.md

 roslaunch path_planning path_planning.launch
 ```
 It will open a rviz window select 2D Nav Goal button and select the goal position on the map.

 ![Astar](https://github.com/bitcurious/Path-Planning/blob/master/videos/Screenshot%20from%202023-12-20%2016-31-19.png)

+In the path_planning/scripts/path_planning_server.py file, locate line 42 and change the algorithm to your desired one (e.g., astar, dijkstra, rrt).